-The Aboriginal Tourism Committee (ATC) play a key role in guiding implementation of the Northern Territory Aboriginal Tourism Strategy 2020 – 2030 to achieve its vision of the Northern Territory being the undeniable Australian leader in the Aboriginal tourism sector.
+The Aboriginal Tourism Committee plays a key role in guiding implementation of the Northern Territory Aboriginal Tourism Strategy 2020 – 2030 (Strategy).
+The Strategy’s vision is for the Northern Territory (NT) to be the undeniable Australian leader in the Aboriginal tourism sector.

-The ATC will also contribute to developing sustainable and prosperous Aboriginal tourism enterprises across the NT, leading to positive economic and social outcomes for Aboriginal communities.
+The Aboriginal Tourism Committee also contributes to developing sustainable and prosperous Aboriginal tourism enterprises across the NT, leading to positive economic and social outcomes for Aboriginal communities.

 The current members of the ATC are:

 Mr Paul Ah Chee Ngala, Chair

 Paul is an Aboriginal man from Alice Springs who has been engaged with the tourism industry over the last 24 years.
 A founding member of the NT Aboriginal Tourism Advisory Council, Paul’s contribution to the tourism sector was recognised with a NT Chief Minister's Award for Excellence in 2009, and in recognition for his contribution to the Indigenous community received the Centenary Medal in 2003.